 “When you build your own product, the first ones are most likely to FAIL.”

 A thing to keep in mind before you start your journey when you build your own product is to consider the risks associated with it.
-It’s normal to be excited and get ahead of yourself, imagining all the sales, acknowledgment, and success that might come from your own offering.
+It’s normal to be excited and get ahead of yourself, imagining all the sales, acknowledgement, and success that might come from your own offering.

 But like any other business, new products usually take time and planning must be thought about carefully because rushing into the market without following a process could be a recipe for disaster.